wp-plugins/formidable/readme.txt

 * PRO: Added option to not load a JQuery UI stylesheet
 * PRO: Added "Entry ID" option to the back-end entry search options
 * PRO: Added frm_csv_filename hook for changing the csv file name
+* PRO: Allow siteurl and sitename in after content box in custom display
+* PRO: Allow autocomplete selection to be unselected on front-end
+* PRO: Fixed conditional validation for fields in a conditional section heading beyond page 1

 = 1.07.0 =
 * Submit build form in one input with ajax to prevent max_input_vars limitations